 How do you illuminate your own values and beliefs?

-We were working in the UAE in the early 2000's – already an incredibly culturally diverse society.
-Every day we were faced with people that would carry a specific passport, have a specific accent, or have features that seemed to indicate a certain ethnic background, yet none of that would be an indicator of their cultural preferences.
-In a world full of globetrotters and second or third generation expatriates, national or cultural labeling didn't work.
-We wanted a framework that could accurately measure cultural preferences, and help us in our day-to-day interactions.
+We are faced with people that carry a specific passport, have a specific accent, or have features that seemed to indicate a certain ethnic background, but often are not an indicator of their cultural preferences.
+In a world full of globetrotters and second or third-generation expatriates, national or cultural labeling doesn't work.
+We need a framework that accurately measures cultural preferences, and helps us in our day-to-day interactions.

 The 12 Dimensions

-What the team came up with are 12 dimensions that give deep insight into a person’s cultural behavioral preferences.
-These preferences form a multi-layered snapshot of a specific person at a moment in time: they can change, they can be different depending on the environment, and they’re not the same as personality and character.
+The Cultural Mapping Inventory gives you a comprehensive way to measure and talk about cultural behavioral preferences.
+These preferences form a multi-layered snapshot of a specific person at a moment in time.
+Cultural preferences can be different depending on the context, and they’re not consistent in the same as personality and character.

-They have also proven to be a huge asset for people who want to pursue global competence.
-The 12 Dimensions give you the ability to accurately analyze, and map out the human terrain around us from a cultural perspective, so that you can make more intelligent decisions about the intercultural complexities that you face every day.
-You learn what to listen for and how to integrate it into your reasoning, decision-making, and the words you use when you interact with others.
+The 12 Dimensions give us the ability to accurately analyze and map the cultural human terrain around us.
+This allows us to make more intelligent decisions about the intercultural complexities that we face every day.
+We equip you to observe and listen for indicators of cultural preference and integrate them into your communication, collaboration, negotiating, and decision-making.

-It has proven to be incredibly exciting to teach people the techniques to pick up these 12 dimensions, and to see how it empowers them to be more successful when the environment becomes global and intercultural.
+It has proven to be incredibly exciting to teach people the 12 dimensions, and to see how it empowers them to be more successful in their globally diverse environments.

-By applying the Cultural Mapping Inventory that uses these 12dimensions within your organization, you can help determine your own corporate culture, and manage your global identity.
-We believe that every global executive should have an idea of where they stand on these 12dimensions.
+By applying the Cultural Mapping Inventory that uses these 12 dimensions to your organization, you can help determine your own corporate culture, and manage your global identity.
+We believe that every global executive should have an idea of where they stand on these 12 dimensions.

 To begin your culture learning journey, Contact us or get our mini-ebook: Inter-Cultural Intelligence: from surviving to thriving in the global space.